maxpou/maxpou.fr/_posts/2017-03-13-no-more-loop-in-js.md

 // ["😇 Wolverine (Marvel)", "😇 Deadpool (Marvel)", "😇 Charles Xavier (Marvel)", "😇 Legolas (Tolkien)", "😇 Gandalf (Tolkien)"]
 ```

-Now the this code is **trade safe**, the **initial datas aren't altered** and over all: it's **much more readable**. ❤️️
+Now this code is **trade safe**, the **initial data aren't altered** and over all: it's **much more readable**. ❤️️

-**Note:** with arrow function you will also forget this ugly hack: `var self = this`.
+**Note:** with arrow function, you will also forget this ugly hack: `var self = this`.
-In fact, it did not bind the this.
-When you write function with the `function` keyword, this function redefine 4 things (this, arguments, new.target and super).
-With the arrow function, it redefine none of them.
+In fact, it did not bind the `this`.
+When you write function with the `function` keyword, this function redefines 4 things (this, arguments, new.target and super).
+With the arrow function, it redefines none of them.

 ## Not enough?